Md-Waliul-Islam-Rayhan/OnlineEcommerceShop-ASP.NET/README.md

-# OnlineEcommerceShop-ASP.NET
+# OnlineEcommerceShop-ASP.NET-Core
- This is a Online Ecommerce Shop Project using ASP .NET
+ This is a Online Ecommerce Shop Project using ASP .NET Core